 Prices are for pet contracts only.
 Breeders please refer to breeding section👍🏻.
 Pricing is based on quality and type - not personality.
 To reserve a bunny just email us and let us know your top two choices.
 Once the deposit has been paid the bunny is reserved for you.
 All of the bunnies are hand raised from Day One.
 Import quality is more expensive because it cost more for us to import the parents.
 If you want to contact Lusters Lops you can email us at “LustersLops@gmail.com” or go to our FB page and message us.
 Our email recently changed.
 Please make sure you are using GMAIL (not plain mail.com)💜🐰.
 All pet bunnies come with a Happiness Guarantee.
 If you are unhappy with your bunny for personality issues, we will exchange it free of charge*.*** Bunny must be healthy and we need a two-week notice.
 We will work with you to pick a replacement based on availability.

 Breeders Only Read Please

-Please email us at LustersLops@mail.com -not gmail😘🐰👍🏻.
+Please email us at LustersLops@gmail.com 😘🐰👍🏻.
 Go to Lusters Lops FB page to watch daily videos🐰💜😘.